 - Target MPA %Reserve – The interval lasts until MPA is the TP + the number as %(PP-TP)

 The Xert Standard workout library predominantly uses Target MPA %Reserve since these are the most portable between different athletes.
 Some workouts will use %PP or %TP.
-Generally, using MPA as a wattage is avoided since it is athlete specific.
+Generally, using MPA as a wattage should be avoided since it is athlete specific.

-Defining an interval as a Target MPA duration has a number of advantages:
+Defining an interval using a Target MPA duration or Target MPA Power has a number of advantages:

 - For high-intensity intervals, you can specify with precision how much fatigue you/your athlete will need to generate before the interval ends.